 Aug 23, 2017

 This past June, Watsonville High School student Jacob Dixon was one of the 25 lucky campers from across the state to travel to UC Cooperative Extension’s Elkus Ranch in Half Moon Bay for California Range and Natural Resources Camp (aka ‘Range Camp’).
-Jacob received a Range Camp scholarship from the RCD of Monterey County after winning the RCD’s land-judging contest last March.
+Jacob received a Range Camp scholarship from the RCD after winning the RCD’s land-judging contest last March.
 The land-judging contest, hosted as part of the FARMS leadership program, is an annual competition where high school students compete in their knowledge and ability to assess a soil’s capacity for supporting different land uses with emphasis on agricultural production.
 This year’s contest included students from five high schools in Monterey and Santa Cruz Counties, but it was the students from Watsonville High who won the opportunity to attend Range Camp this past summer.

 At the five-day educational camp, students aged 15 to 18 years old learn from agricultural and environmental scientists and range management professionals, visiting local ranches and a redwood forest, and camping in yurts.
 Each day, campers listen to informative presentations and become exposed to career paths involving range management and ecology.
 The young adults also experience on-farm practices like building farm fences, vaccinating goats and clipping their hooves, and assessing pasture health.